 You can find Professor Wang's website here: http://www.geog.illinois.edu/people/shaowen

-Cara Wong [email: email@example.com] is Associate Professor of Political Science and of Asian American Studies and Faculty Associate of the Cline Center for Democracy at the University of Illinois, Urbana-Champaign.
+Cara Wong [email: email@example.com] is Associate Professor of Political Science and of Asian American Studies.
 Wong is author of Boundaries of Obligation in American Politics (2010, Cambridge University Press), and she has published numerous articles in edited volumes and journals, including the Journal of Politics, British Journal of Political Science, Public Opinion Quarterly, and Political Behavior.
 Her work has been supported by grants from the National Science Foundation, Carnegie Corporation, Social Science and Humanities Research Council of Canada, University of Michigan, and University of Illinois.
 Wong holds a Ph.D. from the University of California, Berkeley, and her areas of specialization are public opinion and political behavior; political psychology; race and ethnicity; and citizenship and immigration.

 You can find Professor Wong's website here: http://www.pol.illinois.edu/people/carawong